Frontier Fiber Internet in Seattle, WA

 Can I get Frontier Fiber in my Seattle condo?

 Frontier Fiber is available in some Seattle condominium and apartment buildings where access agreements are in place.
 Buildings in neighborhoods like South Lake Union, Capitol Hill, and Ballard are among those being targeted for fiber deployment.
-Contact your building management to confirm whether Frontier has been approved as a provider, or call Frontier to request service for your building.
+Contact your building management to confirm whether Frontier has been approved as a provider, or Frontier to request service for your building.

 Is Frontier Fiber available on the Eastside (Bellevue, Kirkland, Redmond)?